ronhandels/IPECAD/readme.md

 This GitHub repository provides an open-source model for cost-effectiveness analysis of Alzheimer’s disease interventions.
+Initial developement consisted of reconstructing an existing model by several members of the IPECAD modeling group (see details below).

 The model is available in 3 formats under a public license that allows obtaining the source code and making changes.